EnviroDIY/ModularSensors/examples/menu_a_la_carte/walkthrough.md

 [//]: # ( @snippet{lineno} menu_a_la_carte.ino network_info )

-[//]: # ( @subsection menu_specific_modems Specific Module Settings )
+[//]: # ( @subsection menu_specific_modems Creating the loggerModem object )
-### Specific Module Settings
+### Creating the loggerModem object
-This modem section is very lengthy because it contains the code for every possible supported modem module.
+This modem section is very lengthy because it contains the code with the constructor for every possible supported modem module.
 Do _NOT_ try to use more than one modem at a time - it will _NOT_ work.